 Although less well known than the Montessori education philosophy, Waldorf is an alternative education system which focuses on the holistic development of a child.
-As their website states, Waldorf schools integrate artistic, practical and intellectual content in their curriculum and focus on social skills and spiritual values.
+As their website says, Waldorf schools integrate artistic, practical and intellectual content in their curriculum and focus on social skills and spiritual values.

 Waldorf education first began in 1919 when the first school was opened in Germany to cater to the children of the employees of a cigarette factory (Waldorf Astoria Cigarette company).
 It was inspired by Rudolf Steiner's philosophy.

 Steiner believed that children learned best when they were encouraged to use their imagination.
-He argued that education had to take into account physical, behavioral, emotional, cognitive, social, and spiritual aspects of each child.
+He argued that education had to take into account physical, behavioral, emotional, cognitive, social and spiritual aspects of each child.

 The research on the real impact of Steiner schools has remained inconclusive because of small-scale studies and the inability to generalize data.
 The schools have also been criticized for focusing on weaker students and overlooking the needs of more talented students.

 However, many benefits have been associated with a Waldorf education.
 The book Alternative Education for the 21st Century provides evidence that Waldorf schools indeed enable the holistic development of children.
 Other studies have found that children enrolled in Waldorf schools are more eager to learn new things, have more fun in school and have a more optimistic view of their future than children enrolled in state schools.

 A recent study conducted in Germany found that children in Waldorf schools complained less about ailments such as headaches, stomach aches and poor sleep.
 Yet another study that compared the drawings of children in Waldorf schools, Montessori schools and traditional schools found that children following a Waldorf education were more organized and had more imaginative and detailed drawings.

 Waldorf education is guided by a few key principles.
 Here are six key principles of Waldorf education every family can adopt.

 1. Childhood isn't meant to be a race